 November10, 2012 (PARIS) — Secretary General of Sudan People’s Liberation Movement – North (SPLM-N) called on the Sudanese people to not pay attention to the disease of president Omer Al-Bashir and to focus efforts on ways to overthrow the regime.

-- Secretary General of Sudan People’s Liberation Movement North (SPLM-N), Yasir Arman
+- Secretary-general of the rebel Sudan People’s Liberation Movement-North (SPLM-N) Yasir Arman (Photo: Reuters)